olson-sean-k/plexus/README.md

 ## Generation and Iterator Expressions

-Meshes can be generated from primitives like cubes and spheres using iterator expressions.
+Streams of topological and geometric data can be generated from primitives like cubes and spheres using iterator expressions.
 Primitives emit topological structures like `Triangle`s or `Quad`s, which contain arbitrary geometric data in their vertices.
-These can be transformed and decomposed into other topologies and geometric data via triangulation, tesselation, and conversion into rendering pipeline data.
+These can be transformed and decomposed into other topologies and geometric data via triangulation, tesselation, and other operations.

 ```rust
 use nalgebra::Point3;